dodycode/learn_typescript/README.md

 # learn_typescript
-Play around with basic type in TypeScript.
+Play around with objects and arrays in TypeScript.